luigimorel/ugandaconstitution.com/chapters/Chapter 19.md

 to be delineated by article 5 of this Constitution shall be administered as a district in the manner in which Kampala was administered before the commencement of the Constitution (Amendment) Act, 2005.*

-291.Five year term of local government councils not to apply to existing councils.
+##### 291. Five year term of local government councils not to apply to existing councils.

 (1) For the avoidance of doubt, the term of five years prescribed for local government councils by clause (4) of article 181 of this Constitution shall only apply after the expiration of the term of the local government councils which were in existence at the time that that clause came into force.

 (2) The term of local government councils in being at the time of the commencement of the Constitution (Amendment) Act, 2005* shall be deemed to be extended to expire at the same time as the term of the President in office at the commencement of that Act.

 ##### 292.Modification of laws.

-(l) Subject to any express provision of this Constitution any laws in existence before the commencement of the Constitution (Amendment) Act, 2005* shall continue in force subject to such modifications, adaptations and qualifications as may be necessary to give effect to this
+(1) Subject to any express provision of this Constitution any laws in existence before the commencement of the Constitution (Amendment) Act, 2005* shall continue in force subject to such modifications, adaptations and qualifications as may be necessary to give effect to this